matteoferla/EV-A71-2A-elaborations/iteration-2/README.md

 ![img.png](images/atS105.png)

 The outliers are many.
-A conservative penalty was also tried with Butina clustering with a 0.7 threshold (Morgan, 3, 2048):
+A conservative penalty was also tried with Butina clustering with a 0.7 threshold (Morgan, 3, 2048).

+However, the problem is that the clustering makes weaker hits look better regardless of how weak they are.

 |                                   |   default |   conservative |   cluster_ranked |
 |:----------------------------------|----------:|---------------:|-----------------:|